 Flat-Earthers insist that water is always flat because that’s what they observe every day.
 They would conclude water surface is always flat no matter how wide the container is.
-This is a gross and excessive extrapolation.
+Taking such a conclusion is a gross and excessive extrapolation.

 In reality, it is the other way around: water forms a spherical surface that has the same center as the Earth.
 But in a small enough quantity, it can be approximated that the surface is practically flat.
 The curvature is undoubtedly there, but very tiny and insignificant.

 In a geographically wide surface —like a sea or an ocean— the approximation is no longer applicable.
-A perfectly flat surface of water is not equipotential, and it will never be at rest.
+A perfectly flat water surface is not equipotential, and it will never be at rest.
 It will flow until its surface forms a curvature that has the same center as the Earth.